Transcranial photobiomodulation of the brain

 • Neuroprotective effect - protection of brain tissue from damage

-FBMT has shown effectiveness in:
+FBM has shown effective adjunctive effects in:

 • Post-traumatic stress disorder (PTSD)